zenml-io/zenml/docs/book/getting-started/core-concepts.md

 #### Materializers

-Materializers define how Artifacts live in-between steps.
+Materializers define how artifacts live in between steps.
 More precisely, they define how data of a particular type can be serialized/deserialized, so that the steps are able to load the input data and store the output data.

 All materializers use the base abstraction called the `BaseMaterializer` class.
 While ZenML comes built-in with various implementations of materializers for different datatypes, if you are using a library or a tool that doesn't work with our built-in options, you can write [your own custom materializer](../user-guide/advanced-guide/artifact-management/handle-custom-data-types.md) to ensure that your data can be passed from step to step.